 Such decisions are made with the customer's journey in mind, ensuring that any shift towards more automated engagement models occurs at a point where it complements their needs and the natural progression of their projects.

 Our approach at Akeneo involves meticulous planning and sensitivity toward the customer's timeline and experience.
-This process is not abrupt but rather a deliberate strategy that considers the optimal timing for transitioning customers between engagement models.
+This process isn't abrupt but rather a deliberate strategy that considers the optimal timing for transitioning customers between engagement models.
 Our commitment to being customer-minded is evident in how we tailor these transitions, ensuring they align with both the customer's requirements and our operational goals.

 Adding personal touches, such as incorporating personalized videos in communications or including a picture in email signatures, plays a crucial role in maintaining a sense of personal connection.
 These elements help to humanize the tech-touch approach, bridging the gap between digital efficiency and the warmth of human interaction.